-With the Recommended Plan the annual minimum lake elevations will rise no more than 1 ft, with no changes in the recurrence interval for lake levels dropping below the minimum conservation pool.
+With the Recommended Plan the annual minimum lake elevations decrease by an average of 0.78 feet, with no changes in the recurrence interval for lake levels dropping below the minimum conservation pool (for more information see Appendix B).
 In addition, no adverse downstream flow impacts are expected.
 Between the dam and HCPSA's water withdrawal flows are expected to be slightly higher (6 cfs) and flows at Bassett (downstream of HCPSA intake) are expected to remain the same, meeting the minimum flow target at Bassett (see Appendix B).

-Figure 5-1 Proposed Storage Reallocation
+Figure 5-1 Proposed Storage Reallocation.